What is a good dog for a senior citizen

 3. Minimal exercise needs, making them easy to care for.

-See also Are polyester couches good for dogs
+See also Is hemp oil good for anxiety in dogs

 All these breeds offer companionship and love without demanding excessive energy or time.
 Choosing any of them can lead to a fulfilling relationship filled with joy and comfort.